Abundance of Altitude

 115 to 210 miles

 This spoke is all about liquid wonders.
 If mostly-dirt Harrison Pass is open, the friendly folks at remote Jiggs Bar will know; call ’em, then show up for a cold one on your way to Ruby Valley.
 (If it’s not, take paved Secret Pass / NV-229.)
 Ruby Lake National Wildlife Refuge offers a 370,000-acre panorama of watery grandeur, home to 220 species of birds and plenty of fish.
-Call to schedule a visit at Ruby Mountain Brewing Co. en route to photogenic Angel Lake, an aspen-cliffed gem where wildlife abound, hidden just 12 miles up from I-80.
+Embark on the widly photogenic Angel Lake Scenic Drive, an aspen-cliffed gem where wildlife abound, hidden just 12 miles up from I-80.

 If you don’t already have a comfy bed waiting for you in Elko, Wells has you covered.
 Or spring for an Uncommon Overnighter with teepee glamping at a wild horse refuge or a luxurious lodge on a working ranch.